Lake Creek Settlement: Texas Revolution

 When the Texas Revolution broke out, the Lake Creek Settlement was considered part of Washington Municipality.
 Several residents fought for independence against Mexico.
 These included Jacob H. Shepperd, Mathew Cartwright, William Cartwright, Thomas Chatham, Raleigh Rogers, Jacob Shannon, Evin Corner, John Marshall Wade, A. U. Springer, James J. Foster, and John Bricker.
 These soldiers fought in one or more battles, including the Powder House Fight, the Battle of Concepción, the Grass Fight, the Siege of Bexar, the battle on the Brazos River at San Felipe de Austin, and the Battle of San Jacinto.

 John Marshall Wade manned one of the "Twin Sisters" cannon during the Battle of San Jacinto.

 Jacob H. Shepperd had attended West Point as a young man but withdrew, and immigrated with his family to Texas.
 Shepperd fought in the Powder House Fight, the Battle of Concepción and the Siege of Bexar of the Revolution.
 Shortly after the Revolution, he delivered a dispatch from General Sam Houston at Aies Bayou that saved the life of Mexican President Antonio López de Santa Anna.
 The latter was being held by the army, and was threatened with removal for a court-martial.
 This action was suspended on Houston's direction.
 Texas historian Henderson Yoakum credited Shepperd with carrying the document that protected Santa Anna.

 Founding of Montgomery, Texas

 Following the Revolution, the Republic of Texas reorganized some areas.
 Among the new jurisdictions was Washington County, composed of six large precincts.
 One was named for the Lake Creek Settlement within these boundaries.
 Washington County Chief Justice, John P. Coles, provided the following description of the boundaries of Washington County to the Secretary of State of the Republic of Texas in early 1837:

 In 1837, W. W. Shepperd, in association with John Wyatt Moody, founded the town of Montgomery, Texas at the site of Shepperd's store in the middle of Lake Creek Settlement.
 J. W. Moody was the First Auditor of the Republic of Texas and had been Auditor of the Provisional Government of Texas.
-They advertised sale of lots here in the 'Telegraph and Texas Register, July 8, 1837, published in Houston, Texas.
+They advertised sale of lots in the Telegraph and Texas Register, July 8, 1837, published in Houston, Texas.